abelgideon/Python-Documentation/README.md

 ### Usage

 1. Open the `index.html` file in your preferred web browser to view the Python Documentation page.
+2. Alternatively, you can access the live site [here](https://abelgideon.github.io/Python-Documentation/).
-2. Use the navigation bar to explore different sections of the documentation.
+3. Use the navigation bar to explore different sections of the documentation.

 ### File Structure